 If you have Cathedral / Vaulted ceilings, painters will have to spend considerably more time setting up staging, and getting up to paint such ceilings, thus costs will go further up.

-Most painters price their work per square foot, or entire house (horizontal square footage).
+Most professional painters charge for their work either per square foot, or for the entire house (horizontal square footage).
 However, if you are looking to paint only a small area (one or two rooms), your cost per square foot will go up, as the area goes down.
 As with most other home improvement projects, economy of scale determines the cost of your job.

-Thus if you want to paint 2 rooms of approximately 150 sq. ft. each (300 s.f. total), you will be paying about $4 per sq. ft.
-However if you are painting the entire house, your base price is about $2.25 / sq.ft. for a 1 storey home with a total of 1700 s.f. of living area to be painted (including closets / staircases).
-A 2+ storey home of same size will cost about $2.45 / sq.ft.
+Thus if you want to paint 2 rooms of approximately 150 sq. ft. each (300 sq.ft. total), you will be paying about $4 per sq. ft.
+However if you are painting the entire house, your base price is about $2.25 per sq.ft. for a 1 storey home with a total of 1700 sq.ft. of living area to be painted (including closets / staircases).
+A 2+ storey home of same size will cost about $2.45 per sq.ft.

-To account for these price differences based on home size, we've included an intelligent progressive pricing formula that gradually changes cost/foot based on house size.
-You can test this by gradually increasing or decreasing the Home Size setting in increments of 10 / 20 / 30 sq.ft., etc.
+To account for these price differences based on home size, we've included an intelligent computation formula that gradually changes the cost per foot, based on house size.
+You can test this out by gradually increasing or decreasing the Home Size setting in increments of 10 / 20 / 30 sq.ft., etc.